top of page

 Cadmium accumulates in the kidneys and liver, and is linked with breast and testicular cancer.
 Kidneys from sheep older than two and a half years are not permitted for human consumption because of the cadmium levels, but may be used as offal in products such as blood and bone to be used in home or market gardens or in pet food."

-Fish pellets that are made from bone and offal from older animals and chickens, may be a source of cadmium which is further concentrated in farmed fish such as salmon.
+Fish pellets, which are made from bone and offal from older animals and chickens, may be a source of cadmium, which is further concentrated in farmed fish such as salmon.
 As a precaution, I recommend that my patients avoid farmed fish, including shrimps.

 Cadmium accumulates in cartilage and the active outer portions of bone, hence the association of cadmium with diseases of the bones and joints.
-Cadmium weakens the immune system and interferes with many nutrients, including iron, copper, zinc, manganese selenium, sulphur and vitamin C. Cadmium is associated with extreme fatigue, poor skin, inflammation and even depression.
-Its nasty stuff!
+Cadmium weakens the immune system and interferes with many nutrients, including iron, copper, zinc, manganese, selenium, sulphur, and vitamin C. Cadmium is associated with extreme fatigue, poor skin, inflammation, cancer, osteoporosis, and depression.
+It is nasty stuff!

 Cadmium: It has to be in their food